- Home

 In the renewal work of air-conditioning equipment in the common areas and backyard, TRM presented its “Green Procurement Standards” to the contractor in advance and received technical proposals for reducing environmental concerns.
 As a result, the contractor selected a model that meets the “Guidelines for Formulating Premium Standards" established by the Ministry of the Environment, and CO2 emissions were reduced by 37%.

-Conversion to LED lightings at A-PLACE Aoyama (FP November 2022)
+Conversion to LED lightings at Umeda Gate Tower (FP May 2024)

 Air-conditioning equipment renovation at Osaka Nakanoshima Building (to be completed in FP May 2025)